-I just love this quick and easy puzzle wreath for Saint Patrick’s Day that I pulled together.
+This quick and easy puzzle wreath for Saint Patrick’s Day was pulled together with Dollar Tree finds.
 It’s simple, super cute and a little quirky, which is exactly what I love for this whimsical holiday!

 Wreath for Saint Patrick’s Day